netneurolab/pypmi/docs/api.rst

 guide <usage>` for more information on how to best implement these functions in your own workflows.

-.. _ref_datasets:
+.. _ref_fetchers:

-:mod:`pypmi` - Dataset fetchers and loaders
+:mod:`pypmi.fetchers` - Dataset fetchers
 ------------------------------------------------------

-.. automodule:: pypmi
+.. automodule:: pypmi.fetchers
    :no-members:
    :no-inherited-members:

-.. currentmodule:: pypmi
+.. currentmodule:: pypmi.fetchers

 Functions for listing and downloading datasets from the PPMI database: